lishiyo/AA-AjaxTwitter/README.md

 <% }); %>
 ```

+But don't forget to use double-percents (`%%`) so ERB doesn't try
+to interpret your Underscore template code as Ruby.
+See
+[this example][underscore_erb] for a refresher on how this works.

 As you did for `TweetCompose`, have your `InfiniteTweets` find the
 template and extract it.
 Modify the `#insertTweets` method.
 Take the
 template code and pass it to the `_.template` method, which will build